-Loop right blade up behind where the blades cross in front of your throat, pull taut against your neck.
+Loop right blade up behind where the blades cross in front of your throat and pull taut against your neck.

 Lift the left (now lower) blade up, fold it in half, and angle it horizontally.
 It should look like part of a bow.

-Pull the right (now top) blade over the center of the left, which will begin forming the knot.
+Pull the right (now top) blade over the centre of the left, which will begin forming the knot.